Q If I'm selling a property do I need an Energy Performance Certificate at the start or end (exchange of contracts) of the process?

 Q How long does it take to get the energy performance certificate?

 A Once the survey of the property is under way - this can last from 1 to 2 hours - the data is entered into a secure database.
-This produces the certificate, which can be emailed in PDF format.
-So around 24 hours at most.
+This produces the certificate, which can be viewed on GOV.UK - so around 24 hours at most.

 Q Is there anything I can do to prepare before the site survey?